braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 6. Conclusions
 7. References

-If it proves difficult to choose a fitting structure, a useful heuristic is to follow the structure of a review article in the respective field of expertise.
 Whichever structure and format you use, please make sure to follow the [[../Miscellaneous/Formatting and Publication Guidelines|Formatting and Publication Guidelines]] for the cover page of the thesis.

 ### Finding a topic
 There are various ways to find a proper problem statement or research question.
 For example, the following scenarios might apply: